apache/incubator-crail-website/site/_posts/blog/2019-03-13-deployment.md

 <div style="text-align: justify">
 <p>
 In all of the previously discussed configurations there is a one-to-one mapping between storage media type and storage tier.
 There are situations, however, where it can be useful to configure multiple storage tiers of a particular media type.
 For instance, consider a setup where the compute nodes have access to disaggregated flash (e.g., on a remote rack) but are also attached to some amount of local flash.
-In this case, you may want to priotize the use flash in the same rack over disaggregated flash in a different rack.
+In this case, you may want to priotize the use of flash in the same rack over disaggregated flash in a different rack.
 And of course you want to also priortize DRAM over any flash if DRAM is available.
 The way this is done in Crail is through storage and location classes.
 A reasonable configuration would be to create three storage classes.
-The first storage class contains the combined DRAM of all compute nodes, the second storage class constains all of the local flash, and the third storage class represents disaggregated flash.
+The first storage class contains the combined DRAM of all compute nodes, the second storage class contains all of the local flash, and the third storage class represents disaggregated flash.
 The figure below illustrates such a configuration with three storage classes in a simplified single-rack deployment.
 </p>
 </div>